 Eleyna in the Star Trek novel "The Vulcan Academy Murders".
 Sendet as well was at least considering it.

 It's implied, but not outright stated, that Littlefinger had this in mind for Eddard in A Song of Ice and Fire, so he could steal his wife Catelyn.
-Mind you, he was aiming for 'disgrace and permanent exile' and not actual death: When Joffrey actually decides he wanted Eddard dead, that probably ruined Littlefinger's plan.
+Mind you, he was probably aiming for 'disgrace and permanent exile' and not actual death: When Joffrey actually decides he wanted Eddard dead, that probably ruined Littlefinger's plan, but the man's actual intentions are still unclear so for all we know he wanted it to happen.

 Mistborn contains an unintentional example- or arguably two.
 Vin kills Elend's ex-fiancee, Shan Elariel, who was attempting to kill Elend at the time, and later Zane in a triangle where she's Alice.
 Actually, that particular romance advances via death four times.